By Steve Jones ‑ Outdoor Guide Conservation Editor

 Good stock starts with good bones.
 Marrow spoils quickly (and rather spectacularly) so use bones that have been cared for as well as fresh meat.
 They should go straight from the cutting room into the stock pot, or into the freezer.
 It can be challenging to wrap them properly for long-term freezing, but if you have a vacuum sealer you are in business and they will keep a year or so in a deep freezer.

 It is good to expose the marrow by sawing the bones into pieces.
-But if you do not have a band saw, and don't relish doing it by hand, you can do what I do - just crack the bones on a hard clean surface, using a clean hammer.
+But if you do not have a band saw, and don't relish doing it by hand, just crack the bones on a hard clean surface using a clean hammer.
 While wearing eye protection.
 Works fine.

 Stock recipes usually include some meat.
 Gnarly looking bits you normally discard while butchering because they are too gristly to or fatty to trim down for grind are perfect for the stock pot.
 Just so long as they are clean and wholesome—if what goes in is bad, what comes out is bad.

-If you process your own deer the notion of a "stock meat" category will save fussy trimming time and reduce waste.
+If you process your own deer the notion of a "stock meat" category should capture your attention.
+It saves fussy trimming time and reduces waste.

 Shanks are the star of the "stock meat" show.
 Lots of flavor and connective tissue.
 The heel (the muscle attached to the top of the achilles tendon) is great too.
 The achilles tendon itself is super rich in collagen and should be added if kept clean—it can get grimy in various hanging or carrying duties.